susantamoh84/Upgrad/notes/logistic_regression.md

     - Confusion matrix = predicted vs actual yes/no

   - Sensitivity and Specificity
-    - Sensitivity = Proportions of Yes values are correct
-    -             = Number of Yes's correctly predicted / Total Number of actual Yes's
-    - Specificity = Proportions of No values are correct
-    -             = Number of No's correctly predicted / Total Number of actual No's

     - True Negatives (TN) are actual negatives, correctly predicted as negatives
     - False Negatives (FN) are actual positives, incorrectly predicted as negatives
     - True Positives (TP) are actual positives, correctly predicted as positives